Learn how the NCUA definition of a qualifying service facility differs for adding select groups or underserved areas.

-When it comes to field of membership expansions, the National Credit Union Administration (NCUA) has multiple different definitions of a service facility.
-The Chartering Manual defines a “service facility” differently for additions of select groups than for additions of underserved areas.
+When it comes to field of membership (FOM) expansions, the National Credit Union Administration (NCUA) has multiple definitions of a service facility.
+Most notably, the Chartering and FOM Manual defines a “service facility” differently relating to additions of select groups than it does for additions of underserved areas.